Licensed under a 3-clause BSD style license - see LICENSE.rst

 def cutout_yorigin(self):

-return np.transpose(self.xypos)[1] - self.kernel.yradius
+return np.transpose(self.xypos)[1] - self.kernel.y_radius

 @lazyproperty

-def xcentroid(self):
+def x_centroid(self):

-return self.cutout_xcentroid + self.cutout_xorigin
+return self.cutout_x_centroid + self.cutout_xorigin

 @lazyproperty